 Carpenter Ole Kirk Christiansen was a visionary man and he was soon importing technology to produce injection-moulded plastics, revolutionising manufacturing and setting the course of LEGO for the next century.
 Since 1949, LEGO has been made of plastic and continued developments to these seemingly simple building blocks, have kept LEGO a world-leader in toys.

-LEGO House is an attraction for LEGO builders of all ages!
+LEGO House is an attraction for LEGO builders of all ages, right here in Denmark!
 It's a colourful complex of interactive exhibitions, building zones and LEGO models for LEGO lovers around the world.
 Designed by Danish architect Bjarke Ingels, LEGO House is where creativity meets design.
 Explore the Home of the Brick's coloured zones to challenge your skills, imagination and create the LEGO models you've always known you could..

 Kay Bojesen was a toy-maker who trained with Georg Jensen.
 In 1922, he won his first competition for his wooden toys.
 His most famous pieces remain Danish classics, namely his wooden guards and from 1951, his wooden monkey.
 Adults collect these items but they are also cherished by children.
 You can buy Bojesen’s toys from Rosendahl.

 Another Danish company bringing joy to children around the world through its unique designs is Kompan.
 Children in many countries worldwide enjoy this company’s colourful playgrounds, which they’ve been making since sculptor Tom Lindhardt Wills noticed his sculptures in urban areas were being climbed on rather than looked at.
 For 40 years since then, he has devoted his artistic talents to producing sculptural playgrounds through his company, Kompan.